jimmy-zx/csc2332-mbqc/report/report.typ

   reused qubit 4 because 4 is not measured so it keeps the result from before)
 - 12-13: $H$ on $ket(x_0)$

-@qft-qiskit gives the the circuit implemented in Qiskit.
+@qft-qiskit gives the the total circuit implemented in Qiskit.

 #place(auto, float: true, scope: "parent")[
   #figure(
     image("asset/qft-qiskit.svg"),
-    caption: [Qiskit simulation of the two-qubit QFT in MBQC implementation.], )<qft-qiskit>
+    caption: [Qiskit circuit of the two-qubit QFT in MBQC implementation.], )<qft-qiskit>
 ]

-Simulation results @qft-result obtained from the Qiskit simulator with input
+Simulation results, as shown in @qft-result, obtained from the Qiskit simulator with input
 $
   ket(psi_"in") = 1/2 sum_(x=0)^2 e^(-(2pi)/3 i x) ket(x)
 $